 10. List of staff responsible for communications with local media, Regional Office, and National Office of Job Corps

 All centers must provide ongoing fire prevention and fire extinguisher training for staff and students according to their roles and responsibilities within the Fire Prevention Plan.
-Training resources include state or local fire marshals, insurance companies, universities, or the Occupational Safety and Health Administration (OSHA).
+Training resources include state or local fire marshals, insurance companies, universities, and the Occupational Safety and Health Administration (OSHA).
 Training programs must be customized to center location, offerings, and programs, and must include the following elements, as appropriate:

 1. Training for fire wardens and security staff